Well-Posedness and regularity properties of 2d $\beta$-plane stochastic Navier-Stokes equations in a periodic channel: Well-Posedness

 To prove the existence, we denote by $z(t)$ the solution of \eqref{ProblemStokes} vanishing at zero.
 Let $\Omega_0\subset\Omega$ be a set of full measure that consists of those $\omega\in\Omega$ for which $z\in \mathcal{X}$.
 We define $v\in \mathcal{X}$ as the solution of \eqref{ProblemDet} for $\omega\in\Omega_0$ and set $v=0$ on the complement of $\Omega_0$.
 Then the random process $u=v+z$ is a solution of \eqref{Problemleray}.

 We now prove the two properties.
 The continuity of trajectories of $u$ in $L^2_\sigma$ follows for a similar property for $z$ and $v$.
 Relation \eqref{solution} implies that $u(t)$ can be written in the form \eqref{property2} with $f(t)=-\nu A u(t)-\alpha u(t)-B(u,u)-Fu(t)$.
-Finally, it follows from Proposition \ref{stokswellp} and \ref{wellposed} that \eqref{propertyprob}.
-In fact, due to the computations made in the poof of Proposition \ref{wellposed}, Step 1, we just need to show
+Finally, \eqref{propertyprob} follows from Proposition \ref{stokswellp} and \ref{wellposed}.
+In fact, due to the computations made in the poof of Proposition \ref{wellposed}, Step 1, it is sufficient to show

 where the last estimate follows from Proposition \ref{stokswellp}. \end{proof}